KevinWorkman/HappyCoding/blog/_posts/2021-05-03-ludum-memories.md

 I ended up not loving the Global Game Jam.
 It's a little more serious than Ludum Dare, and it's in-person instead of online.
 But it was cool to work with somebody I met at the event- thanks Tery for providing the art!

-You can download the jar [here](http://s3.staticvoidgames.com/games/TypeYourHeartOut/TypeYourHeartOut.jar).
+You can download the jar file [Type your heart out](http://s3.staticvoidgames.com/games/TypeYourHeartOut/TypeYourHeartOut.jar).

 # The Shadows - LD26